 Tamworth Motorway Services Area

-The services' access road actually forms part of a through route, linking a country lane (Green Lane) to the dual carriageway to the M42 (also called Green Lane).
-It is not a public route and it's only really useful if someone from the nearby housing estates fancies an expensive lunch.
+The service area's access road formed part of a through route, linking a country lane (Green Lane) to the dual carriageway to the M42 (also called Green Lane).
+It is not a public route and has since been closed off.

-Between 1996 and 1998 there was a Rock Island Diner here in a separate building, which later became Little Chef.
-There was a Ladbrokes attached to it which now occupies the whole building, meaning the glossy chrome and red plastic fittings and 1950s posters and music are no longer to be found.
+Between 1995 and 1998 there was a Rock Island Diner here.
+It was initially provided in a separate building, but it was moved indoors.
+Insiders claimed this was because it was failing, but Granada insisted the move was to double its capacity.
+It had glossy chrome and red plastic fittings and 1950s posters and music are no longer to be found.

 |Hopwood Park (25 miles)|